ComputerVisionFans/LLM-Hallucination-Traffic-Incidents-Dataset/README.md

-# Acknowledgement and Legal Declaration
+# Legal Declaration
 If you find this dataset useful in your research, please consider citing it.
-We extend our sincere thanks to those who contributed to our paper, helped significantly with the development of GenAI applications, dataset cleaning, and hypothesis brainstorming sessions:
+We extend our sincere thanks to those who contributed to our paper, helped significantly with the development of GenAI applications, dataset cleaning, and hypothesis brainstorming sessions.

-- Alam, Touhidul
-- Alikhanian, Aik
-- Grimm, Christine
-- Kirisits, Julia
-- Oh, Jung-Hyun
-- Stöhr, Stefan

-**_Special thanks_** go to Mingkun, Tan, and Martin Piskernig for their help with dataset queries and cleaning.
-We also thank Open Government Data (OGD) program in EU for academic research.

-This dataset, including our hypothesized data, **adheres to strict regulations for responsible AI**. _For any enterprise or researcher, using this dataset means taking intentional actions to design, deploy, and use it to create value and build trust by mitigating potential risks._

 We **strongly against** using this dataset for any kind of warfare or activities targeting human beings.
 We reserve the right to revoke or completely remove our dataset for such purposes and will not be responsible for any kind of loss resulting from such actions.